Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Watch Face Edit with Editable Feature

-The watchface application can provide the changeable features (such as, complication, color, font and so on) with watchface editable APIs.
+The watch face application can provide the changeable features (such as, complication, color, font and so on) with watch face editable APIs.

-The features can be changed by watchface editor application:
+The features can be changed by watch face editor application:

 ![Complication_editor](media/editor_1.png)